lsst-sqre/gafaelfawr/docs/applications.rst

 ============================

 If an application needs its own service token to make authenticated calls on its own behalf, the recommended way to create such tokens is with Gafaelfawr's Kubernetes secret support.
-Add a list of Kubernetes secrets to create in the ``kubernetes`` configuration setting (see :ref:`helm-settings`).
+Add a list of Kubernetes secrets to create in the ``tokens.secrets`` configuration setting (see :ref:`helm-tokens`).
 For example:

 .. code-block:: yaml

-   kubernetes:
+   tokens:
-     service_secrets:
+     secrets:
-       - secret_name: gafaelfawr-secret
+       - secretName: gafaelfawr-secret
-         secret_namespace: some-application
+         secretNamespace: some-application
          service: some-application
          scopes:
-           - read:all
+           - "read:all"

 This requests that Gafaelfawr create a secret named ``gafaelfawr-secret`` in the ``some-application`` namespace containing a token for ``some-application`` with a scope of ``read:all``.
 Gafaelfawr will process this configuration hourly (via a Kubernetes ``CronJob``) and create any missing secrets, update any secrets that are not valid, and delete any secrets it previously created but which are no longer listed in the configuration.